JCSDA/jedi-docs/docs/inside/jedi-components/ufo/obsops.rst

     components:
     - name: VertInterp
       variables:
-      - name: eastward_wind
+      - name: windEastward
-      - name: northward_wind
+      - name: windNorthward
     - name: Identity
       variables:
-      - name: surface_pressure
+      - name: stationPressure

 In the example above, the `VertInterp` operator is used to simulate only the wind components; the surface pressure is simulated using the `Identity` operator.